AaltoSciComp/scicomp-docs/triton/apps/python.rst

 The main version of modern Python is 3.
 Support for old Python 2 ended at the end of 2019.
-There are also different distributions: The "regular" CPython, Anaconda (a package containing CPython + a lot of other scientific software all bundled togeter), PyPy (a just-in-time compiler,  which can be much faster for some use cases).
-Triton supports all of these.
+There are also different distributions: The "regular" CPython, Anaconda (using the conda package manager and containing CPython + a lot of other scientific software all bundled together, but not licensed for use in large organizations), miniforge/micromamba (installers focusing on the conda-forge channel from the conda package manager),
+PyPy (a just-in-time compiler,  which can be much faster for some use cases).

 Make sure your environments are **reproducible** - you can recreate them from scratch.
 History shows it's easier to re-create when you